 Causes of deficiency

 Prolactin-secreting pituitary adenomas (prolactinomas) or drug-induced

-Isolated hypogonadotropic hypogonadism (IHH) (formerly termed idiopathic hypogonadotrophic hypogonadism, IHH)
+Isolated hypogonadotropic hypogonadism (IHH) (formerly termed idiopathic hypogonadotrophic hypogonadism)

 Specific (or unknown) mutations affecting GnRH synthesis or action

 Kallmann’s syndrome (hypogonadotropic hypogonadism with anosmia, prevalence 1 in 10,000)

 Radiotherapy, trauma, infections, haemochromatosis and vascular insufficiency or congenital

 Hormone-secreting adenomas; hormone-inactive pituitary adenomas; metastases to the pituitary or pituitary stalk

 Prader-Willi syndrome (PWS) (formerly Prader-Labhart-Willi syndrome, prevalence 1 in 10,000 individuals)

 Congenital disturbance of GnRH secretion